Feat-FeAR/logSpace/content/docs/coding/git_survival.md

 - The following operations for monitoring Git are safe to run at any time since they never change anything in your local branches:
     ```bash
-    git fetch    # Updates remote-tracking branches by fetching from the remote
+    git fetch    # Updates remote-tracking branches by obtaining the most
-                 # repository (e.g., GitHub) the most up-to-date branch pointers
+                 # up-to-date commits from the remote GitHub repository
     git status   # Shows the working tree status
     git diff     # Shows the still uncommitted (nor staged) changes in local
                  # files, line by line